Blanket vs. Scheduled Personal Property Coverage

 How to determine whether smoke-damaged, contaminated, or water-damaged personal property can be professionally restored or must be replaced entirely under your insurance claim.

-When the Building Is Covered but Your Personal Property Is Not: Understanding Contents Coverage Gaps
+When Your Dwelling Is Covered but Personal Property Is Not

-The standard HO-3 homeowner policy covers your dwelling on an open-perils basis but limits personal property to named perils only.
-Learn where the Coverage A vs. Coverage C gap creates uncovered losses and how to protect yourself.
+The standard HO-3 covers your dwelling on an open-perils basis but limits personal property to named perils only.
+Where the gap creates uncovered losses.